kazmakai/creative-events/README.md

 ## Bugs that need to be fixed
 - Change event cover image
 - Other users can't comment
+- Display username on comments
 - "hosted by <%= user.userName %>" issue
+- Authorization fixes
+- Add regex on forms

 ## Features to add